-Atherosclerosis “or hardening of the arteries” usually isn’t diagnosed until after the age of 50, but the cause is a lifetime of stress and the wrong dietary choices.
+Atherosclerosis or hardening of the arteries usually isn’t diagnosed until after the age of 50, but the cause is a lifetime of stress and the poor dietary choices.
 If we want to protect our cardiovascular health, the key is to take action long before we qualify for the diagnosis.

-While it is not news that eating fresh vegetables plays a major role in cardiovascular health, what may surprise you is that certain nutrients in eggs yolks, dairy products and organ meats may not only protect the arteries from hardening, but may reverse arterial calcification as well (1).
-But we know that eating these foods in excess can create other health problems.
+While it is not news that eating fresh vegetables plays a major role in cardiovascular health, what may surprise you is that certain nutrients in eggs yolks, dairy products, and organ meats may not only protect the arteries from hardening but may also reverse arterial calcification.
+(1) But we know that eating these foods in excess can create other health problems.
 So what do we do?

 Join me as we dive into the causes of atherosclerosis, and explore new and exciting strategies to address them.